 A person can access your network from a public WiFi connection.
 These connections carry security risks that put your entire network in danger.

 What you can do is invest in a virtual private network (VPN).
-A VPN creates an encrypted connection between users and your network.
+A small business VPN creates an encrypted connection between users and your network.

 Malware comes in many different forms, from spyware to ransomware.
 All forms pose a threat to your network and system security.
 Once a program infects one device on your network, it spreads to all other devices quickly.